Skip to main content

 Creating Agents from the UI

-Click Create Agent on the Dashboard or Agents page:
+Click Create Agent in the Dashboard header, or Use Template on the Library page:

 1

-Choose a source— GitHub template, GitHub URL, or from scratch.
+Choose a source— a starter template, a GitHub template, an existing GitHub repository, or a blank agent.

 2